 Do you delete the billions of seemingly wasted gigabytes, hampering sites like; Youtube, Wikipedia, FB, SnapChat, or random blogs?
 Or do hosting and cloud computing companies, leave this information online, essentially forever?….

 In my opinion, yes it should, notably Youtube videos……..

 In terms of hardware, through cloud computing and super servers… preserving the internet is more feasible, than ever before.
-Furthermore, in this day and age, even the most senseless of information might be more important then people think………
+Furthermore, in this day and age, even the most senseless of information might be more important than some people think………

-That’s because there’s a booming surge in analytics, currently taking place all around the world…and as statisticians constantly seek, “new and improved techniques for business,” a redundant theme of board room planning, must often become, “redundancy itself……”
+That’s because there’s currently a booming surge in analytics, taking place all over the world… Furthermore, as statisticians constantly seek, “new and improved techniques for business,” a redundant theme of board-room planning, must often become, “redundancy itself……”

 Imagine this……..
 The year is 2100 AD……..

 Your at the grocery store, choosing between a deli sandwich, or cookies…….

 Your super advanced, future watch, displays a hologram on your shoulder……..

 The hologram says…..
 “In 2025, your late ancestor chose the cookies and was divorced shortly thereafter, for having sexual frustrations with his wife, due to weight problems.”

 While this might seem morbidly futuristic…….. perhaps even a poor example…….
 This illustration of the need to preserve data, illustrates how even trivial information, can improve decision making down the line……